emily1618/Data-Portfolio/CHEATSHEET/README.md

   - One hot encoding
 - 5 Scale data
   - The general rule of thumb is that algorithms that exploit distances or similarities between data samples, such as artificial neural network (ANN), KNN, support vector machine (SVM), and k-means clustering, are sensitive to feature transformations.
   - However, some tree-based algorithms such as decision tree (DT), RF, and GB are not affected by feature scaling.
-This is because tree-based models are not distance-based models and can easily handle varying range of features.
+This is because tree-based models are not distance-based models and can easily handle a varying range of features.
   - Feature normalization: Feature normalization guarantees that each feature will be scaled to [0,1] interval.
   - Feature standardization (z-Score normalization): Standardization transforms each feature with Gaussian distribution to Gaussian distribution with a mean of 0 and a standard deviation of 1
   - In clustering algorithms such as k-means clustering, hierarchical clustering, density-based spatial clustering of applications with noise (DBSCAN), etc., standardization is important due to comparing feature similarities based on distance measures.
 On the other hand, normalization becomes more important with certain algorithms such as ANN and image processing .